 Scrooge had been hardened by events in his life but is shown the error of his ways and eventually receives his redemption.
 He is a wonderfully complex character that seems a little one-note at first, but thanks to the actions of the ghosts, readers see his past and the events that shaped him into the man he is.

 Jacob Marley was Scrooge’s business partner who died around Christmastime, which is one of many reasons that Scrooge might dislike the time of year.
-Marley traveled a similar road to Scrooge and was similarly enamored by money.
+Marley travelled a similar road to Scrooge and was similarly enamoured by money.
 Marley acts as an early cautionary tale as he warns Scrooge not to become like him.
 He appears in the form of a ghost covered in chains.